 Remember your old friend Siri?
 Well, thanks to the 6s’ integrated M9 motion coprocessor, your friendly handheld voice assistant is now always on standby.

 You’re going to want to do this alone in an empty room.
-Not least because Siri’s hearing remains hit and miss in noisy environments, and talking to your phone in public remains a surefire ticket to Crazy Town.
+Not least because Siri’s hearing remains hit and miss in noisy environments, and talking to your phone in public remains a surefire ticket to the loony bin.

 In the privacy of our own home however, hands-free Siri is the personal assistant we wish we could afford.
-We found ourselves asking her to play specific songs a lot and working out calculations, especially when our fingers were preoccupied with typing out emails on our Mac.
+We found ourselves asking her to play specific songs a lot, especially when our fingers were preoccupied with typing out emails, checking the news or working out calculations.